 - 18. Resolutions shall be dealt with in numerical order.
-However, two or more similar resolutions, addressing the same subject matter may be dealt with by a single resolution. [i.e. Resolution #14 covers resolution #15 and #16 then only resolution #14 will be considered by the Meeting.] - Resolutions will be grouped into five sections: Part SR - Special Resolutions as defined under the Societies Act Part ER - Executive Resolutions from the AVICC Executive Part 1 - Resolutions referred to AVICC by UBCM.
-Part 2 - Resolutions received by the deadline. - Section "A" Resolutions that feature new issues of interest to all members.
-Section "B" Resolutions supporting existing UBCM policy are grouped into " - Section "B" Resolutions supporting existing UBCM policy are grouped into "the Block" and include: - Previously considered and endorsed resolutions; or - Resolutions in keeping with UBCM policy, including previously approved policy papers or other documents. - Section "C" Resolutions in this section refer to other similar resolutions in Sections "A" or "B" and are not intended for debate. - Part 3 Resolutions received after the deadline
+However, two or more similar resolutions, addressing the same subject matter may be dealt with by a single resolution. [i.e. Resolution #14 covers resolution #15 and #16 then only resolution #14 will be considered by the Meeting.] - 19.
+Resolutions will be grouped into five sections: - Part SR Special Resolutions as defined under the Societies Act - Part ER Executive Resolutions from the AVICC Executive - Part 1 Resolutions referred to AVICC by UBCM. - Part 2 Resolutions received by the deadline. - Section "A" Resolutions that feature new issues of interest to all members. - Section "B" Resolutions supporting existing UBCM policy are grouped into "the Block" and include: - Previously considered and endorsed resolutions; or - Resolutions in keeping with UBCM policy, including previously approved policy papers or other documents. - Section "C" Resolutions in this section refer to other similar resolutions in Sections "A" or "B" and are not intended for debate.

+Part 3 - Resolutions received after the deadline